Is the GMAT Official Guide Enough?

 • Some reference sheets for reviewing commonly used math formulas and concepts

-• Sets of Problem Solving and Data Sufficiency Quant practice questions, with brief discussions of how to answer questions of those types and answer explanations
+• Sets of Quant practice questions, with brief discussions of how to answer questions of those types and answer explanations

 • A review chapter that briefly discusses GMAT Verbal concepts and strategies

-• Sets of Sentence Correction, Critical Reasoning, and Reading Comprehension Verbal practice questions, with brief discussions of how to answer questions of those types and answer explanations
+• Sets of Critical Reasoning and Reading Comprehension practice questions, with brief discussions of how to answer questions of those types and answer explanations

 That list may seem pretty extensive.
-However, the Official Guide is made up mostly of around 1,000 retired GMAT questions (questions that appeared on the GMAT in the past), with answer explanations.
+However, the Official Guide is made up mostly of around 1,000 retired GMAT questions with explanations.
 Along with them is a relatively small amount of information on the GMAT and the topics it involves.

-The Official Guide for Quantitative Review and the Official Guide for Verbal Review provide information like that provided in the main GMAT Official Guide along with around 373 Quant and 350 Verbal questions, respectively.
-GMAT Official Advanced Questions provides 150 Quant and 150 Verbal questions that are relatively difficult to answer.
+The Official Guide Quantitative Review, the Official Guide Verbal Review, and the Official Guide Data Insights Review provide information like that provided in the main GMAT Official Guide along with around 150+ Quant, 200+ Verbal, and 200+ Data Insights questions, respectively.

-All these resources include access to an online question bank that contains all the questions the guides contain along with some additional questions.
+All these resources include access to an online question bank that contains all questions in the guides, plus additional questions.

 KEY FACT: